giniedp/j18n/README.md

       config.build_on_boot = false
     end

-Include the javascript in your application layout or wherever you need the routes
+Include the javascript in your application layout or wherever you need the i18n

     = javascript_include_tag 'j18n'

-You can also use a generator to build the route file
+You can also use a generator to build the i18n file

     rails generate j18n:regenerate